 What is it: The Promised Neverland (Yakusoku no Neverland)

-The production of The Promised Neverland was carried out by the CloverWorks studio, which is known for its high-quality animation and skillful direction.
-The first season of the anime was directed by Mamoru Kanbe, while the script was written by Toshio Ono.
-The soundtrack, composed by Takahiro Obata, perfectly complements the tense and emotional atmosphere of the series.
+The Promised Neverland was produced by CloverWorks, a studio renowned for its high-quality animation and skillful direction.
+The anime's first season was directed by Mamoru Kanbe, while the screenplay was written by Toshio Ono.
+The soundtrack, composed by Takahiro Obata, perfectly complements the series' tense and emotional atmosphere.
 The animation is praised for its ability to convey subtle emotions through the characters' facial expressions, as well as well-choreographed action sequences that intensify the viewer's experience.
-The series quickly gained popularity, becoming one of the most talked about anime of the launch season.
+The series quickly gained popularity, becoming one of the most talked-about anime of its release season.